 To avoid having uninvited guests, don't share the link to your video conference in an open forum or post it on a public-facing website.
 At a minimum, require a meeting password or consider requiring attendees to register.
 Also, you might want to make video optional or you might decide to mute all participants when they join a meeting.
 These last suggestions will help reduce bandwidth and hot mic issues.

-Keep in mind that these tools, like other devices, require maintenance and will change over time.
-When updates are available, especially if they are security updates, you should install them.
-(I say that with the caveat that if you are using video conferencing for a business or other organization, you may be instructed not to install certain updates.)
+Keep in mind that online meeting tools, like other devices, require maintenance and will change over time.
+When virtual meeting apps have updates available, especially if they are security updates, you should install them (I say that with the caveat that if you are using video conferencing for a business or other organization, you may be instructed not to install certain updates.).
 When you do install updates, pay attention to new features and review the default settings.
 Also, from time to time, assess whether the tool is still meeting your needs, and if it isn't, don't be afraid to test alternate tools and select a new one.